openshift/pipelines-catalog/s2i-java11/README.md

-# Java11 Source-to-Image
+# Java 11 Source-to-Image

-This task can be used for building `Java11` apps as reproducible Docker images using Source-to-Image.
+This task can be used for building `Java 11` apps as reproducible Docker images using Source-to-Image.
 [Source-to-Image (S2I)](https://github.com/openshift/source-to-image) is a toolkit and a workflow for building reproducible container images from source code.
-This java11 task uses `registry.access.redhat.com/openjdk/openjdk-11-rhel7` builder image
+This java 11 task uses `registry.access.redhat.com/openjdk/openjdk-11-rhel7` builder image

-## Installing the Java11 Task
+## Installing the Java 11 Task

 ```
 kubectl apply -f https://raw.githubusercontent.com/openshift/pipelines-catalog/master/s2i-java11/s2i-java-11-task.yaml